Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in Cepheus A: Materials and Methods

 Here, $\theta_{0}$ is the polar angle of the orbital plane for the particle trajectory, $\phi_{0}$ is the azimuthal angle of the orbital apastron, and $\theta$ and $\phi$ are the polar and azimuthal angles of the particle after a time `$t$.' $r_c$ is the centrifugal radius, and $\nu$ denotes the angle of direction for the particle, measured from the origin to its farthest point from the star.

+We fixed the inclination angle (62$\degree$) and position angle (44$\degree$) based on previous observational results ({\it \citealp{patel2005}}).
 We modeled the trajectory with $\theta_0$ varying from 1 to 180$\degree$ and $\phi_0$ from 0 to 360$ \degree$ with a protostellar mass of 15 M$_{\odot}$.
-To finalize the framework, we also incorporated the velocity of the particles.
-For more details, see Thieme et al. \cite{thieme2022accretion}.
+To finalize the framework, we also incorporated the velocity of the particles to compare in the PPV space.
+For more details, see Thieme et al. ({\it \citealp{thieme2022accretion}}).

 In the CMU model, trajectories trace the infalling matter uniformly from all directions, thereby depicting the scenario of global gravitational collapse.
 We have compared the observed dendrogram structure to the CMU-modeled trajectories in the PPV space by matching every model data point lying spatially within the half pixel-width ($\sim$7.27$\arcsec$) of RA and Dec of the dendrogram data point and also lying within the half of spectral resolution ($\sim$ 0.17 km/s) of C$^{18}$O cube.
-We determined the infall rate using the equation outlined in Pineda et al. \cite{pineda2020protostellar}.
+We determined the infall velocity, time and rate using the equation outlined in Pineda et al. ({\it \citealp{pineda2020protostellar}}) as,